Welcome to Tip Turkey

 But that was until the I stumbled upon the 'chain wear measuring tools' page of the fascinating 'Pardo' website (one of those unglamorous but wonderfully informative websites that prove the worth of the web™).
 Anyway, I always knew (as you probably do), that bushingless chains are made the way they are so they can 'bend' their way across a derailleur cassette.
-What was new to me is that bushingless construction introduces all kinds of compromises that affect the durability of the product, a drawback you needn't accept if your chain doesn't need to bend.
+What was new to me is that bushingless construction introduces all kinds of compromises that affect the durability of the product, compromises you needn't accept if your chain doesn't need to bend.

 As part of the never-ending war against flat tyres, I thought I'd be clever and finally try a pre-slimed tube.
 No worries; I quickly scanned the instructions, popped in the tube, pumped er up and went inside for dinner.
 Next morning, what else but one very flat tyre with a very slimed valve core.

 Lesson: Before inflating a slimed tube, drain any slime from the valve stem.
-This means scientifically locating the valve at roughly 5 o'clock or 7 o'clock for a few minutes before inflating.
+This means locating the valve at roughly 5 o'clock or 7 o'clock for a few minutes before inflating.
 A second, very close look at the box revealed this wisdom, but it was buried deep in the fine print, and only legible to this old fogey with the aid of a magnifying glass.

 Dear Mr Slime: Please make this advice more prominent and save your new customers a little heartache.
 (Would being upfront about this really jeopardise that many sales?)
 Oh, and by the way, it should be 5 o'clock or 7 o'clock, not the 2 o'clock or 10 o'clock it says in the tiny text on the slime box!

-Special grease in tyre valves
+Special grease in tyre valves (fail!)